 Could one wooden box hold all the treasures?
 It’s doubtful, but that detail doesn’t matter much.
 It’s the stories the wooden box triggers that connect me to generations past.

 Let’s fast forward to a grown-up holiday tradition.
 I take out the stack of fundraising letters that have been arriving in our mailbox for several months to sort and make donations.
 The letters are waiting in a drawer for me to tackle the check writing, creating what could be a Scrooge moment if there ever was one.
 By the time I’m done, I do feel good about it.

 Whatever your style of making year-end donations, you might be missing an opportunity for a teachable moment with your children – of all ages.

-Teachable moments are important according to Richard Morris and Jayne Pearl, author of Kids, Wealth and Consequences.
+Teachable moments are important, according to Richard Morris and Jayne Pearl, authors of Kids, Wealth and Consequences.
 Such experiences make “family glue” a sticky substance that includes shared traditions, willingness to learn and grow, genuine caring, mutual respect and trust.
 It creates memorable stories that can last across many generations.

 Giving across generations increases opportunities to share in learning experiences.
 It might require courage to start such a tradition in your family, but experience tells me that a family who gives together often grows genuine caring across the generations.

 You don’t have to have great wealth to create shared giving traditions.

 Here’s one way to start a family giving tradition.